Enterprise-grade Web search API accessing an index of 40+ billion pages. Specialized endpoints to train models, power search, and more. Real-time

 Apr 11, 2026

-Based on user reviews and social mentions, the most common pain points are: spending limit, token usage.
+Based on user reviews and social mentions, the most common pain points are: token usage, API costs, anthropic bill, API bill.